JarryShaw/MacDaily/README.md

 # You must not modify this part under any circumstances.
 username = ...
 password = ********

+[Environment]
+# In this section, environment specifications are set up.
+# Please, under any circumstances, make sure all fields are valid.
+bash-timeout = 1_000    ; timeout limit for each shell script in seconds sudo-timeout = 5m       ; sudo command timeout as specified in /etc/sudoers
 ```

 &emsp; Above is the default content of `.dailyrc`, following the grammar of `INI` files.
 Lines and words after number sign (`'#'`) and semicolon (`';'`) are comments, whose main purpose is to help understanding the contents of this file.